xenago/win-scripts/3d/README.md

 4. Locate the emitter in the `USB Devices` section as `NVIDIA Stereoscopic 3D USB controller`
 5. Attempt to update the driver, and locate `NV3DVisionUSB.Driver` when it fails and asks for the driver files

 3D software like PotPlayer should now work in fullscreen exclusive mode after 3D has been enabled!
-Make sure to turn on the charged glasses using the button on the left side.
+Make sure to turn on the charged glasses using the button on the left side if they do not turn on automatically using the accelerometer.

 ### Dedicated HTPC Configuration